Sebukpor/multi-cancer-classification/README.md

 - **DAS medhub**

 ## Features
-- **Multi-Cancer Classification:** Supports classification for multiple cancer types, such as:
+- **Multi-Cancer Classification:** Supports classification for 26 different cancer types, such as:
   - Brain Glioma
   - Breast Malignant
-  - Cervix Koc
+  - Cervix Koilocytotic
-  - Lung SCC
+  - Lung Squamous Cell Carcinoma
-  - Oral SCC
+  - Oral Squamous Cell Carcinoma
   - And many more...

 - **Web-based Inference:** No need for specialized hardware—simply upload an image to the web app, and the prediction is made directly in the browser using TensorFlow.js.